 2. Prioritize your tasks

-Again, this sounds silly and easy, but another time management tip for teachers is to prioritize the work.
-In her book on time management, Get Remarkably Organized by Lorraine Murphy, (not an affiliate link, just read it and thought it had good tips) suggests doing the tasks that will push you forward in your career or business.
+Again, this sounds silly and easy, but another time management tip for teachers is to prioritize the work you have to do.
+In her book on time management, Get Remarkably Organized (not an affiliate link, just read it and thought it had good tips), Lorraine Murphy suggests first doing the tasks that will push you forward in your career or business.

 Now, she is writing from a business-building background, but the drift is to do the things that will have the most impact first.
 As teachers, our job is to educate students.
 So, tasks that help us achieve that goal will be the most important.